astropy/astropy/docs/install.rst

 - `skyfield <https://rhodesmill.org/skyfield/>`_: Used for testing Solar System coordinates.

-However, note that these only need to be installed if those particular features are needed.
+However, note that these packages require installation only if those particular features are needed.
 Astropy will import even if these dependencies are not installed.

 Installing Astropy
 ==================